Block Party Street Closure Application

 Please review our Site Plan Guidelines for a more detailed discussion of requirements and issues.

 City staff from different agencies will review your application.
 They may request more information or revisions.
-Your application is then scheduled public hearing.
-At the hearing, the Committee will make a recommendation for approval or disapproval.
+Your application is then scheduled for a public hearing.
+At the hearing, the Committee will vote on approval.
 If approved, we will send you a permit by email.

 ISCOTT hearing notices are posted on blocks to be closed at least 7 days in advance of the public hearing.
 In most cases, the applicant does the posting with a notice provided by SFMTA Special Events.
 You will be responsible for providing a declaration that you have done the posting.
-We will also expect you to provide supporting photos.
+We may also ask you to provide supporting photos.

-Generally, block parties that have been the same for a few years will not have to post hearing notices.
-For new block parties, or ones where there are issues, we may ask you to do extra outreach.
+Generally, block parties that have been the same for a couple years will not have to post hearing notices.
+For new block parties, or ones where there have been issues, we may ask you to do extra outreach.
 Usually, this is nothing more than a signature survey, which you would do before the hearing.

 You also will be responsible for removing the notices after the hearing.
 You will need to provide a declaration that you have done so.

 SFMTA Special Events staff will schedule your application for a public hearing.
 They will notify all applicants at least a week in advance.
 It’s generally possible for an applicant to select a hearing date that works for their schedule.